percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    This option specifies the password to use when connecting to the database.
    It accepts a string argument.
 See :command:`mysql --help` for details.

+.. option::   --plugin-load

+   List of plugins to load.

 .. option:: --port=PORT